yeeejieee/yeeejieee/README.md

 Big Data: PySpark, Spark MLlib

 ## 🚀 Main Projects

+- **GymGenie**– An all-in-one iOS fitness app with workout logging, meal tracking with macro breakdowns, HealthKit-powered step counting, and an interactive anatomy explorer linking muscle groups to exercise guides.
+  Built with Flutter + Supabase, designed in Figma, shipped via TestFlight
 - **JobTrack** – A kanban-based internship tracker with crowdsourced company insights and peer interview Q&A, built with Vue + Firebase